tlbueno/helm-charts/charts/olm-operator-installer/README.md

 # olm-operator-installer

-An helm chart to install an operator using Operator Lifecycle Manager (OLM)
+An helm chart to deploy an operator using Operator Lifecycle Manager (OLM).

 The chart will:
 - create a namespace
 - deploy an operator group with/without a selector label defined in the values
 - deploy the subscription

-By default, the chart deploy a cert-manager operator.
-But you can find some more examples in [examples](./examples) folder
+By default, the chart deploy a cert-manager operator but you may override the values to install other operators  .
+You can find some more examples in [examples](./examples) folder.

 ### How to use

-Check [README.md](../../README.md) for repo installation details
+Check [README.md](../../README.md) for repo installation details.

 To install the chart, ie:
 ```sh